 So, what is an STI test?

 STI tests are either (and often a combination of) a blood test, a urine test or a swab during a pelvic exam (a pelvic exam is an umbrella term—typically during a pelvic exam your vulva, vagina, cervix, ovaries, fallopian tubes and uterus are checked) .
-“The only blood tests you do are for HIV, syphilis and hepatitis B, everything else is generally done with swabs,” Dr. Selk says.
+“The only blood tests you do are for HIV, syphilis and hepatitis B, everything else is generally done with swabs,” says Dr. Amanda Selk, lead gynecologist at the Gynecology Colposcopy Clinic at Women’s College Hospital.
 “Gonorrhoea and chlamydia can be detected with a urine test if you have no symptoms, but if you have symptoms, we typically do swabs.”

 How do you get STIs?